ahsu1230/Uber_challenge/README.txt

 Trade-offs & Future Work:
     - Because Google Map API functions can take a while (especially for many requests), and we want to use those functions as least as possible.
 	So distance is calculated through Pythagoras distances between decimal degree coordinates.

     - Look into better scaling optimizations
 	- (if we had much more trucks, would I still be able to re-use this code?)
 	- If list of trucks were much more, we could use an actual Graph
-	- Prepare a graph such that vertices & truck nodes lay in a grid-like fashion and perform Dijkstra's shortest path algorithm on vertices until the distance is greater than the max-distance or we've searched all nodes (the latter is not likely to happen since there will be lots of vertices and reaching the maximum distance will probably happen first)
+	- Prepare a graph such that vertices & truck nodes lay in a grid-like fashion and perform Dijkstra's shortest path algorithm on vertices until the distance is greater than the max-distance or searched all nodes (the latter is not likely to happen since there are lots of vertices and reaching the maximum distance will probably happen first)
 	- for only 600-ish trucks, creating this Graph with so many vertices does not seem worth it =(

     - Have a better open-times system.
 	I left out scheduling because the truck schedules were in pdf format.
 	Otherwise, it would be difficult to parse pdf, because the times & locations are by layout (not content).
 	As of right now, only loose scheduling tests, but not really applied to the main program

 	My original method would be to implement a range tree (based on Day & Hours).
 	It would take about linear space and O(logn) time to find